North Circular Road: Gunnersbury, Hanger Lane and Brent Cross

 Northeast of Brent Cross, at Henlys Corner, the North Circular briefly shares carriageways with the A1, which joins it from the northwest and leaves it to the southeast to head into Central London.
 The junction complex also serves the Finchley Road and pedestrian traffic, and consequently is a major bottleneck on the route.

-Transport for London have invested in the junction, including a special hands-free pedestrian crossing for the local Jewish community, who can then cross the road on the Sabbath.
+Transport for London have invested in the junction, including a special hands-free traffic-light-controlled pedestrian crossing which allows members of the local Jewish community to cross the road safely on the Sabbath.
 The road passes north of St Pancras and Islington Cemetery towards Friern Barnet and Muswell Hill.
-The road narrows to two-lane single carriageway to pass under the East Coast Main Line, and continues as Telford Road towards Bounds Green.
+The road narrows to four lanes to pass under the East Coast Main Line, and continues as single-carriageway Telford Road towards Bounds Green.

 Southgate, Woodford and Beckton

 In Bounds Green, the North Circular Road is reduced to single carriageway with a 90 degree turn at traffic lights, and it is one of the most congested roads in London.

-Traffic on the North Circular Road must turn right from Telford Road into Bowes Road, which causes problems with heavy goods vehicles.
+Traffic on the North Circular must turn right from Telford Road into Bowes Road at a traffic-light-controlled junction, which causes problems with heavy goods vehicles.
 The road continues past densely packed housing and business areas before widening at Green Lanes and assuming the North Circular Road name again.
 At Great Cambridge Interchange, its most northerly point, the A406 crosses Great Cambridge Road (A10).
 The disused Angel Road railway station is partially located beneath the flyover at Angel Road, in an area marked for redevelopment known as Meridian Water.
 This leads onto the Lea Valley Viaduct that provides a safe crossing of the River Lea's flood plain.
 The viaduct is part of the original construction and was one of the first of its kind to be built using reinforced concrete.